SkylineCommunications/Skyline.DataMiner.Dev.Utils.Solutions.Categories/README.md

 # Skyline.DataMiner.Utils.Categories

 The Categories API provides a flexible way to organize and categorize items using a hierarchical tree structure.
-It consists of three main components:
 This API is part of the [DataMiner Categories](https://catalog.dataminer.services/details/c9666f3a-be26-42fd-83f2-6ee7fab4f11e) application, and can be used by other solutions to manage categories via code.

 ## Main Components